sensu/sensu-docs-legacy/0.9/adding_a_check.md

 [sensu-community-plugins](https://github.com/sensu/sensu-community-plugins)
 repo.

-CAVEAT:  This plugin is still an open pull request.

 To add a check we need to take a number of steps:

 * Install the check script on the client